 Authorization is implemented via key identification (

-OWNED stage results in a new device Owner Identity, used
+LOCKED_OWNERSHIP stage results in a new device Owner Identity, used

 in attestation and post-ownership-transfer application provisioning flows.

 There are three modes of ownership transfer supported: